• Skip to main content

 Begin by gathering up all of your materials.
 We used a glass bottle from the bulk section at the grocery store (it used to hold maple syrup) and a clear plastic straw that we snagged the last time that we stopped for a smoothie.

-Move the bottle to different locations where the temperature is likely to differ.
-Notice how the liquid either rises or sinks down in the straw.
-In warmer temperatures, the liquid will rise.
-In cooler temperatures, it will sink.
+Although different locations in a single room may not yield dramatic results, kids will love to experiment with more extreme temperatures.
 Try placing the bottle in direct sunlight, on a porch outside on a warm day, or in the refrigerator to see the liquid in the straw rise and fall with the temperature variation.

-What’s at work: The liquid in the bottle expands when it is warmed, and contracts when it cools.
-There is only so much space at the bottom of the bottle, so when the liquid gets warmer, it rises in the bottle and is forced up into the straw.
-When the liquid is in a cooler environment again, it will begin to contract, moving down the straw.
-This experiment won’t give you an exact temperature, only a real thermometer can do that, but it will allow you to generally see which environments are warmer or cooler than others.
+Liquid expands when it is warmed, and contracts when it cools.
+There is only so much space at the bottom of the bottle, so when the colored liquid gets warmer, it rises in the bottle and is forced up into the straw.

 Annie Riechmann is an educator, blogger, and mama to two small people who lives in the Boston area.
 Annie is also the creator and publisher of Alphabet Glue, a literacy themed e-magazine for families.
 She is a big believer in tree climbing at any age and of wearing knee-high striped socks.
 You can visit her at her online abode, Bird and Little Bird, where she writes about everything from books and babies to laundering snowpants and the joys of putting a husband through residency.